amandathedev/speakto-backend/README.md

 bundle install
 ```

-Then open the frontend repository at https://github.com/amandathedev/speakto-frontend and follow the instructions in that ReadME.
+Then open the frontend repository at https://github.com/amandathedev/speakto-frontend and follow the instructions in the associated README.

 ## Usage